X-LANCE/UniCATS-CTX-vec2wav/README.md

 <img width="1187" alt="image-20230926140022539" src=asset/main.png>

+See also: [The official implementation of CTX-txt2vec](https://github.com/X-LANCE/UniCATS-CTX-txt2vec), the acoustic model with contextual VQ-diffusion, proposed in the paper.
 ## Environment Setup

 This repo is tested on **python 3.9** on Linux.
 You can set up the environment with conda